Skip to content

 All the existing Turbo Tunnel interfaces will be listed here.

-From here, the administrator can Add, Modify, Delete, or switch an interface up or down.
+From here, the administrator can Add, Modify, Delete, or Switch an interface up or down.

 Create a Turbo Interface

-1. Login into the HySecure Management console.
+1. Log in to the HySecure Management console.

 3. Click Add.